edler-san/dtrack-maven-plugin/README.md

 It is specifically designed for simplified CI/CD integration and can work without any changes to project `pom.xml` files.
 One of the key differences from the traditional `cyclonedx-maven-plugin`/`dependency-track-maven-plugin` combination is that `dtrack-maven-plugin` can be used to extract NPM dependencies, specified inside [Vaadin](https://vaadin.com) projects.
 Note that NPM dependency resolution requires NPM installation.

-## Known issues

-This plugin currently does not run successfully under Maven 3.9.x.
-Use version 3.8.x instead.

 ## Running

 Even though this plug-in is not bound by default to any of the life-cycle stages, it requires the projects to be built before running: